Michael Woods (footballer, born 1990): Dover Athletic

 On 31 May 2019, Woods agreed to sign for Dover Athletic on a two-year deal from 1 July 2019.
 Woods' contract was terminated by mutual consent on 7 September 2020.

 York City

 On 7 September 2020, Woods signed for his hometown club York City after leaving Dover.
 Woods' contract expired at the end of the 2021–22 season, following York's promotion back to the National League.

 South Shields

 On 1 June 2022, Woods signed for South Shields.
 Woods made an immediate impact at Shields, scoring consecutively in his first three games.
 In April 2023, it was announced that Woods was to miss the rest of the 2022–23 season due to a knee injury.

 Blyth Spartans

 On 13 June 2024, it was announced that he had signed for Northern Premier League Premier Division club Blyth Spartans.
 He departed the club in December 2024.

 Scarborough Athletic

 On 10 December 2024, Woods joined National League North side Scarborough Athletic.

 Whitby Town

 On 14 February 2025, Woods signed for Northern Premier League Premier Division side Whitby Town.
+He left the club by mutual consent in March 2026.

+Morpeth Town

+In March 2026, following his departure from Whitby, Woods signed for fellow Northern Premier League side Morpeth Town.